wibus-wee/PhotosProcessor/README.md

 # PhotosProcessor

-A multi-functional picture processor software.
+A multi-functional picture processor software for macOS.

 ## Roadmap